How to Get an Entry-Level Book Publishing Job

 Today’s book production department requires knowledge of ebook as well as print technologies, file preparation, and the like.
-(Read more information about how a manuscript makes it may through the book production department to a print book or ebook.)
 Also, the definition of "book publishing" has grown in the past few years, and isn't limited to traditional publishers and print books.
 There's more of a need for tech-centric people in publishing than ever before.

 - Do you like being out from behind the desk?

 Book publisher’s sales reps call on accounts as varied as Barnes & Noble and Amazon.com to independent booksellers and generally get to go to their book publisher’s sales conferences and trade shows like the regional association trade shows or even BookExpo America.